 Production systems in industry often involve high flexibility with the possibility of manufacturing a number of product variants or different products.
 Production systems are often built up of computer-controlled machines and robots, as well as sensors and control systems for collecting data in the manufacture and control of various processes.
 With more machines in a production system, more opportunities are given but also higher complexity.
 Knowledge of how efficient the system is therefore becomes important, as are methods of understanding how it works and how it can be even more efficient.

 The starting point for the course is Lean Production, with an understanding of principles and concepts that can lead to higher efficiency.
-Then we introduce computer-based application for modelling and simulation of production systems.
-This provides the opportunity to simulate a production system, perform experiments on it according to different conditions, and optimize the system to increase efficiency.
+Then we introduce computer-based application for modeling, simulation and optimization of production systems.
+This provides the opportunity to simulate a production system and perform experiments on it according to different conditions and optimize the system to increase efficiency.
+The course introduces Industry 5.0, which is a people-centered vision of the industry that complements the existing Industry 4.0 approach.

 This course is for professionals who work with production systems at different levels with a responsibility for individual production lines, departments, or has a role as production manager or production development.
 The course will mainly focus on the manufacturing industry in application examples, but principles that will be addressed will be applicable to a number of industries, including consulting companies working towards the manufacturing industry.